top of page

 Vs 26 says His lord answered and said unto him, … “Thou wicked and slothful servant, thou knewest that I reap where I sowed not, and gather where I have not strawed:

-Unfortunately, the man was too afraid to work with his talent because he didn’t think that what he had was good enough.
-However, if you notice in vs 15, its says that the lord gave … “to every man according to his several ability and straightway took his journey.”
+Unfortunately, the man was too afraid to work with his talent because he didn’t think what he had was good enough.
+However, if you notice in vs 15, it says that the lord gave … “to every man according to his several ability and straightway took his journey.”

 Oftentimes, we can get sidetracked with comparing ourselves with others to the point we don’t value what God has given us.
 If you admire those who sing, and you can’t, that doesn’t mean you don’t have a talent.
 You may be good at encouraging people or helping them with various tasks.